 Verdict: If you want to learn how to use ink and watercolour together without investing money into other pens, this is a decent option.
 For quick craft projects with kids, they'd be perfect.
 One thing to keep in mind is that since the ink does bleed on the paper slightly (without watercolour on top), it would be better for paintings that do not require high detail.

-This is one of my favourite pens to use for just writing, but it is not ideal to use as a drawing pen (nor really any ballpoint pen).
-The ink is neither lightfast or archival, and although the ink didn't smear with water, it is also not waterproof.
+Okay, so these pens are my favourite pens to use for just writing, but it is not ideal to use as a drawing pen (nor really is any ballpoint pen).
+The ink is neither lightfast nor archival, and although the ink didn't smear with water, it is also not waterproof.

 The pen smudges slightly when erased, and the pigment is shiny and on the blue side.
 When applied on top of watercolour, the ink is streaky and faded.